theandroidmanifest/theandroidmanifest.github.io/source/_posts/2014-02-16-hello-world.markdown

 categories:
 ---

 Welcome to The Android Manifest!
-I'm still figuring this space out...
+This is where I'll be documenting all the things I learn in my adventures through the world of Android Development.

+Stay tuned.